-For our fifth tutorial in this year’s series, Francis discusses the registration of hymn accompaniments with Jonathan Kingston.
+For our fifth tutorial in the organ registration tutorials series, Francis discusses the registration of hymn accompaniments with Jonathan Kingston.
 Accompanying hymns is many organists’ primary role, and feedback suggests that a number of you would like to hear a bit more about this.

-We’ve chosen three hymns, “Praise my soul the king of heaven”, “Dear Lord and Father”, and the more recent song “I the Lord of sea and sky”, to give us a basis for discussing things like registration of playovers, verse contrasts, word painting, and last verses.
+We’ve chosen three hymns —“Praise my soul the king of heaven”, “Dear Lord and Father”, and the more recent song “I, the Lord of sea and sky”— for this organ registration tutorial.
+These three hymns will provice a basis for discussing registration of playovers, verse contrasts, word painting, and last verses.

 How robustly should the organist play?

-The first thing that tends to come up with organists when you discuss hymn accompaniments is the hoary chestnut of how robustly to play.
-Most organists can recount lots of stories about how difficult it can be to get this right for different members of a church congregation.
+The first topic that tends to come up when discussing hymn accompaniments is the question of how robustly to play.
+Most organists can recount stories about how difficult it can be to get this right.

 One person’s “you play far too loud, I can hardly hear the Almighty speaking” is another person’s “I love it when you really go for it, it helps us sing confidently!”
-Like Brexit, it would seem, the country is divided and perhaps irreconcilable on the matter.
+Like Brexit, it would seem, the country is divided on the matter.

 Sensitive and supportive organ accompaniment

 The organist’s job is to accompany sensitively and to support congregations in their singing.
-Sometimes one can “pipe down” for a verse to let the choir (if there is one) shine through, while for other verses one can encourage really robust congregational singing with an exciting full registration.
-A lot of this comes down to the words of the hymn and the opportunity to vary the registration accordingly, as well as the occasion, the liturgical context and the size of the congregation.
+Sometimes, one can “pipe down” for a verse to let the choir) shine through, while for other verses one can encourage really robust congregational singing with an exciting full registration.
+A lot of this comes down to the words of the hymn and the opportunity to vary the registration accordingly, as well as the occasion, the liturgical context, and the size of the congregation.

 You wouldn’t, for example, play a contemplative communion hymn on a Thursday with the same degree of robustness as the last verse of a Sunday closing hymn when the bishop has turned up.
 Sensitivity to the context and the words is almost always the key to making the right decision.